Safety-Enhanced Autonomous Driving Using Interpretable Sensor Fusion Transformer: Benchmark details

 \section{Benchmark details}

 \textbf{Leaderboard} The CARLA Autonomous Driving Leaderboard~\cite{leaderboard} is to evaluate the driving proficiency of autonomous agents in realistic traffic situations with a variety of weather conditions.
 The CARLA leaderboard provides a set of 76 routes as a starting point for training and verifying agents and contains a secret set of 100 routes to evaluate the driving performance of the submitted agents.
 However, the evaluation on the online CARLA leaderboard usually takes about 150 hours and each team is restricted to using this platform for only 200 hours per month.
-Therefore, we use the following Town05 benchmark for obtaining detailed statistics and ablation studies.
+Therefore, we use the CARLA leaderboard for the state-of-the-art comparison, and use the following Town05 benchmark for quick development and detailed ablation studies.

 \textbf{Town05 benchmark} In the Town05 benchmark, we use Town05 for evaluation and other towns for training.
 Following~\cite{prakash2021multi}, the benchmark includes two evaluation settings:(1) Town05 Short: 10 short routes of 100-500m, each comprising 3 intersections, (2) Town05 Long: 10 long routes of 1000-2000m, each comprising 10 intersections.
 Town05 has a wide variety of road types, including multi-lane roads, single-lane roads, bridges, highways and exits.
 The core challenge of the benchmark is how to handle dynamic agents and adversarial events.